2006 Brickyard 400: Practice and qualifying

 Four one-hour practice sessions were held before the Sunday race: two on both Friday and Saturday.
-Ken Schrader was fastest in the first practice session with a time of 49.911 seconds; Robby Gordon was second and Clint Bowyer third.
+The first practice session was held in hot and sunny weather.
+Ken Schrader was fastest with a time of 49.911 seconds; Robby Gordon was second and Clint Bowyer third.
 Hamlin was fourth-fastest, ahead of Casey Mears and Earnhardt.
 Stremme, Scott Wimmer, Harvick and Paul Menard rounded out the session's top ten drivers.
 Boris Said made contact with a right-hand side wall leaving turn four, but he escaped with minor damage to his car.
-In the second practice session, Kurt Busch was quickest with a 49.440 seconds lap, followed by Kahne, Robby Gordon, Scott Riggs, Schrader, Bowyer, Johnson, Reed Sorenson, Burton, and Hamlin.
+Practice was stopped for seven minutes because of debris on the track.
+In the second practice session, which took place in hot and sunny conditions, Kurt Busch was quickest with a 49.440 seconds lap, followed by Kahne, Robby Gordon, Scott Riggs, Schrader, Bowyer, Johnson, Reed Sorenson, Burton, and Hamlin.
 Early in the session, Michael Waltrip hit the turn four wall, but sustained no major damage to his car.
-Sorenson lost control of his vehicle in turn one, causing him to spin backwards into a wall forty minutes in.
-Sorenson's car was heavily damaged, and he was transported to the infield care center for a pre-cautionary check-up and later released.
+Sorenson lost control of his vehicle in turn one, causing him to spin 90 degrees backwards into the SAFER barrier forty minutes in.
+Sorenson's car was heavily damaged, and he was transported to the infield care center for a pre-cautionary check-up at the infield medical center and later released.
 Sorenson was uninjured, and he went into a back-up car.

 Jeff Burton (pictured in 2007) had the fifth pole position of his career.